Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 (high-nonlinear-op-count)=
 ### Dealing with nonlinear arithmetic

-Nonlinear integer arithmetic is often the hardest part of the formulas that Certora Prover is solving.
+Nonlinear integer arithmetic is often the hardest part of the formulas that the Certora Prover is solving.

 The Certora Prover displays the absolute number of nonlinear operations, as well